VirreT/BioLearn-AI/README.md

 npm install
 ```

-3. Create a `.env` file in the same folder and add your API key (if required by your setup):
+3. Create a `.env` file in the same folder and add your API key:

 ```env
 OPENAI_API_KEY="YOUR_KEY_HERE"